s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 of the website that may distract from the presentation, and register an event handler for keyboard accelerators for moving through the presentation.

-Finally the script simply embeds the first of its child-fileders into the viewport rectangle.
+Finally, the script simply embeds the first of its child-fileders into the viewport rectangle.
 Once the current slide is changed, the next embedded child is simply chosen.

 <!--